wompscode/psbg/README.md

 # psbg
-Phoebe's Static Blog Generator
+phoebe's static blog generator
-> heads up: psbg is not complete, and prone to change at any point.
+> heads up: psbg is **not complete**. changes can and **will** happen at any time.
-> keep this in mind when creating templates and posts.
+> keep this in mind when creating templates, config files and posts.

->
-> much like any of my tools, psbg is *created for myself first and foremost,* but if you run into issues - do create an issue.
-# Usage
+# usage
-`dotnet psbg.dll`
+make posts in your post directory, `dotnet psbg.dll`, copy output in `output` (or whatever your output directory is set to) to whatever hosting solution you want.

-Example config.json and templates included in `examples`.
-Put these files/folders in same directory as `psbg.dll`.
-Proper documentation will be put together eventually, but for now just read these examples and piece it together.
+example `config.json` and templates included in `examples`.
+Put these files/folders in same directory as `psbg.dll`. proper documentation will be put together eventually, but for now just read these examples and piece it together.

-# Current Pitfalls
-psbg *will* just error out and crash if you improperly make a template.
-Follow the examples.
+internal validation is now done, and if your template is broken in a way that would make the article unreadable, it will gracefully fail.
+there is also verbose validation that can be done by running `psbg validate_all` (list of commands available with `psbg help`).
+&nbsp;

-# Building
+# building
-run `dotnet restore`, then `dotnet build` :thumbsup:
+get a .net9 build environment setup, run `dotnet restore`, then `dotnet build` :thumbsup: